In this article, you will learn

 As described in the article Creating a Production Configuration, you can add different Operations to a Production Configuration.
 This article provides a detailed description of the prerequisites as well as the options available in the Operation Export Mounting Instruction.

-The Operation Export Mounting Instruction can be inserted flexibly and multiple times within a Production Configuration.
-However, this Operation cannot be placed at all positions within the Production Configuration.
+Export Mounting Instruction Operation can be inserted flexibly multiple times within a Production Configuration.
+However, this Operation cannot be placed at all positions of the Production Configuration.
 The following Operations can be used before the Operation Export Mounting Instruction:

 - Create Production Job – if tiling is created within it.